alozano-77/AWS-SAA-C02-Course/README.md

   encrypt things or hold the keys, then you need to perform full disk encryption at the operating system level, which is a separate thing.

-### 1.6.9.
+### 1.6.10.
 EC2 Network Interfaces, Instance IPs and DNS

-An EC2 instance starts with at least one ENI - elastic network interface.
-An instance may have ENIs in separate subnets, but everything must be within one AZ.
+An EC2 instance starts with at least one Elastic Network Interface (ENI), which is the primary ENI.
+Optionally, you can attach one or more secondary ENIs which can be in separate subnets, but everything must be within one AZ.

-When you launch an instance with Security Groups, they are on the network interface and not the instance.
+ENIs have attributes like IP addresses, DNS names and Security Groups which are presented as being attached to the EC2 instance itself, but from a networking perspective they are actually on the ENIs not the instance.

-#### 1.6.9.1.
+#### 1.6.10.1.
 Elastic Network Interface (ENI)

-Has these properties
+These are attached to ENIs:

 - MAC address
 - Primary IPv4 private address
-  - From the range of the subnet the ENI is within.
+  - From the range of the subnet the ENI is created in.
-  - Will be static and not change for the lifetime of the instance
+  - Will be static and not change for the lifetime of the instance.
-    - `10.16.0.10`
-  - Given a DNS name that is associated with the address.
+  - Given a DNS name such as `ip-10-16-0-10.ec2.internal` that is associated with the address, this is only resolvable inside the VPC and always points at this address.
-    - `ip-10-16-0-10.ec2.internal`
-    - Only resolvable inside the VPC and always points at private IP address
 - 0 or more secondary private IP addresses
-- 0 or 1 public IPv4 address
+- 0 or 1 public IPv4 addresses
-  - The instance must manually be set to receive an IPv4 address or spun into a subnet which automatically allocates an IPv4.
+  - The instance must manually be set to receive a public IPv4 address or launched into a subnet which automatically allocates IPv4 public addresses.
-This is a dynamic IP that is not fixed.
+  This is a dynamic IP.
+It is not fixed.
   If you stop an instance the address is removed.
   When you start up again, it is given a brand new IPv4 address.
   Restarting the instance will not change the IP address.
   Changing between EC2 hosts will change the address.
-This will be allocated a public DNS name.
-The Public DNS name will resolve to the primary private IPv4 address of the instance.
+  This will be allocated a public DNS name such as `ec2-3-89-7-136.compute-1.amazonaws.com`.
+  This public DNS name will resolve to the primary private IPv4 address of the instance inside the VPC.
 Outside of the VPC, the DNS will resolve to the public IP address.
-This allows one single DNS name for an instance, and allows traffic to resolve to an internal address inside the VPC and the public will resolve to a public IP address.
+  This allows one single DNS name for an instance.
 - 1 elastic IP per private IPv4 address
   - Can have 1 public elastic interface per private IP address on this interface.
   This is allocated to your AWS account.
-Can associate with a private IP on the primary interface or secondary interface.
+  Can be associated with a private IP on the primary interface or secondary interface.
   If you are using a public IPv4 and assign an elastic IP, the original IPv4 address will be lost.
 There is no way to recover the original address.
 - 0 or more IPv6 address on the interface
   - These are by default public addresses.
 - Security groups
   - Applied to network interfaces.
   - Will impact all IP addresses on that interface.
-  - If you need different IP addresses impacted by different security groups, then you need to make multiple interfaces and apply different security groups to those interfaces.
+  - If you need different IP addresses for an instance impacted by different security groups, then you need to create multiple interfaces with those IP addresses separated and apply different security groups to those interfaces.
 - Source / destination checks
-  - If traffic is on the interface, it will be discarded if it is not from going to or coming from one of the IP addresses
+  - If traffic is on the interface and this is enabled, it will be discarded if it is not from one of the IP addresses on the interface as a source or destined to one of the IP addresses on the interface as a destination.
+That explain why this setting should be disabled for an EC2 to work as a NAT instance.

-Secondary interfaces function in all the same ways as primary interfaces except you can detach interfaces and move them to other EC2 instances.
+Secondary interfaces function in all the same ways as primary interfaces except you can dettach them and move them to other EC2 instances.

-#### 1.6.9.2.
+#### 1.6.10.2.
 ENI Exam PowerUp

-- Legacy software is licensed using a mac address.
+- Legacy software is licensed using a MAC address.
-  - If you provision a secondary ENI to a specific license, you can move around the license to different EC2 instances.
+  - If you provision a secondary ENI on an instance and use that interface's MAC address for licensing, you can dettach that interface and attach it to a new instance, and move that licensing between EC2 instances.
-- Multi homed (subnets) management and data.
+- Multi-homed systems.
+  - An instance with an ENI in two different subnets where one can be used for management and the other for data.
 - Different security groups are attached to different interfaces.
+  - If you need different rules for different types of access based on IPs your instance has, then you need multiple elastic network interfaces with different security groups on each.
-- The OS doesn't see the IPv4 public address.
+- The OS never sees the IPv4 public address.
 - You always configure the private IPv4 private address on the interface.
-- Never configure an OS with a public IPv4 address.
+- You never configure a network interface inside an OS with a public IPv4 address inside AWS.
-- IPv4 Public IPs are Dynamic, starting and stopping will kill it.
+- IPv4 Public IPs are dynamic, starting and stopping an instance will kill it.

-Public DNS for a given instance will resolve to the primary private IP address in a VPC.
-If you have instance to instance communication within the VPC, it will never leave the VPC.
-It does not need to touch the internet gateway.
+- Public DNS for a given instance will resolve to the primary private IP address inside a VPC.
+If you have instance-to-instance communication within the VPC, it will never leave the VPC.
+It does not need to go out to the internet gateway.

 ### 1.6.10.
 Amazon Machine Image (AMI)